tensorflow/tfjs-core/docs/tutorials/ml_beginners.md

 ---
 # Training for ML Beginners

 In order to get a model to learn to do the things we would like, we have to train it.
-There are various styles of training, but this guide will primarily focus on supoervised training.
-This is where we give build a model and give it some examples of inputs and _desired outputs_, we then adjust our model variables to learn to correctly map from these inputs to outputs and hopefully generalize to unseen inputs.
+There are various styles of training, but this guide will primarily focus on supervised training.
+This is where we build a model and give it some examples of inputs and __desired outputs__, we then adjust our model variables to learn to correctly 'map' from these inputs to outputs and hopefully generalize to unseen inputs.

-Lets look at a small toy example to get a feel for what training a model looks like.
-Note that this tutorials does not include machine learning best practices that deeplearn.js supports such as batching or shuffling training examples.
+Lets look at a toy example to get a feel for what training a model looks like.
+Note that this tutorials _does not_ include machine learning best practices that deeplearn.js supports such as batching or shuffling training examples.

-In this guide we will build a very simple model to learn the coefficients for a quadratic equation given a set of existing x, y observations.
+In this guide we will build a very simple model to learn the coefficients for a quadratic equation given a set of **existing** `x` and `y` observations.
 This is the equation we want to fit to our data

 ```
 y = a * x^2 + b * x + c